n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

 distinctions, where the defined category does not fully capture the behavior of the character in the shaping process.

-Several of the diacritic and syllable-modifying marks behave according to their own rules and, thus, have a special class.
-These include `BINDU` and `VISARGA`.
-Some less-common marks behave according to rules that are similar to these common marks, and are therefore classified with the corresponding common mark.

-Letters generally fall into the classes `CONSONANT`, `VOWEL_INDEPENDENT`, and `VOWEL_DEPENDENT`.
-These classes help the shaping engine parse and identify key positions in a syllable.
-For example, Unicode categorizes dependent vowels as `Mark [Mn]`, but the shaping engine must be able to distinguish between dependent vowels and diacritical marks (which are categorized as `Mark [Mn]`).

-Thai and Lao uses two subclasses of consonant, `CONSONANT_SUBJOINED` and `CONSONANT_HEAD`.

-The `CONSONANT_SUBJOINED` subclass is used for consonants immediately following the head (or base) consonant of a syllable and before the vowel sound.
-Unlike most Indic scripts, Thai and Lao explicitly encodes the subjoined forms of each consonant in a separate codepoint.
-Therefore, the shaping engine is not responsible for identifying the head (or base) and below-base consonants (or other special forms) and fonts are not responsible for implementing substitution features to substitute subjoined forms in context.

-The `CONSONANT_HEAD` subclass is used for special tranliteration letters that are not found in the Thai and Lao language.
-They should pass checks for consonants, but do not evoke special shaping behavior.

-Other characters, such as symbols, need no special attention from the shaping engine, so they are not assigned a shaping class.

 Numbers are classified as `NUMBER`, even though they evoke no special behavior from the Indic shaping rules, because there are OpenType features that might affect how the respective glyphs are drawn, such as `tnum`, which specifies the usage of tabular-width numerals, and `sups`, which replaces the default glyphs with superscript variants.

-Marks, subjoined consonants, and dependent vowels are further labeled with a mark-placement subclass, which indicates where the glyph will be placed with respect to the base character to which it is attached.
+Marks, including diacritics, tone markers, and dependent vowels, are further labeled with a mark-placement subclass, which indicates where the glyph will be placed with respect to the base character to which it is attached.
 The actual position of the glyphs is determined by the lookups found in the font's GPOS table.

-There are two basic _mark-placement subclasses_ for dependent vowel signs (matras).
-Each corresponds to the visual position of the matra with respect to the head (or base) consonant to which it is attached:
+There are three basic _mark-placement subclasses_ for marks in Thai and Lao.
+Each corresponds to the visual position of the mark with respect to the consonant to which it is attached:

-  - `TOP_POSITION` matras are positioned above the head consonant.
+  - `TOP_POSITION` marks are positioned above the consonant.
-  - `BOTTOM_POSITION` matras are positioned below head consonant.
+  - `BOTTOM_POSITION` marks are positioned below the consonant.

-Syllable modifiers and other marks may be placed in `TOP` or `BOTTOM` position, or:

-  - `LEFT_POSITION` positioned to the left of the head consonant.
-  - `RIGHT_POSITION` positioned to the right of the head consonant.
+  - `RIGHT_POSITION` marks are positioned to the right of the consonant.

+Thai and Lao vowel marks can also appear to the left of the consonant to which they are attached.
+However, in Thai and Lao text runs, these vowels exist _before_ the consonant — that is, to the left of the consonant in the character sequence.
+Thus, no reordering of these vowels (as is done in several other Brahmi-derived scripts) is required for Thai or Lao.

+In order to unambiguously distinguish between this non-reordering convention and the reordering conventions of other scripts, the left-side vowels are not designated `LEFT_POSITION` in their mark-placement subclass.
+Instead, these vowels are classified as `VISUAL_ORDER_LEFT`.

 These positions may also be referred to elsewhere in shaping documents as: